-The IAU Working Group for Planetary System Nomenclature has approved the name Nili Tholus for a feature on Mars.
-For more information, see the map of MC-13 in the Gazetteer of Planetary Nomenclature.
+The IAU Working Group for Planetary System Nomenclature has approved names for two craters on Mars: Bree and Kotka.
+For more information, see the Gazetteer of Planetary Nomenclature.

 The NASA/USGS PDS Imaging Node has added the following data to the Unified Planetary Coordinate (UPC) Database.
 MISSION / INSTRUMENT: MESSENGER Release #12MDIS-NAC.
 Mapped Images: 16,395.
 Unmapped Images: 222.MDIS-WAC.
 Mapped Images: 5,410.
 Unmapped Images: 364.
 Please visit PILOT to… Read More

 The Sol 746 drive put the rover in a good location for imaging the terrain ahead, which looks good for a long drive on Sol 747.
 The Sol 746 data did not hit the ground until after 11:00 PDT (as expected), so today is another "rapid traverse" planning sol and the time available for science… Read More